Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Consider the rational function $$R(x)= \frac{(x-2)(x+3)}{(x-1)(x+4)}$$.
 Answer each part that follow

-Analyzing Concavity and Points of Inflection for a Polynomial Function
+Analyzing End Behavior of a Polynomial

-Average Rate of Change in Rational Functions
+Average Rate of Change in a Quadratic Model

 Behavior Analysis of a Rational Function with Cancelled Factors